emmanix51/pulsecheck/README.md

 PCA to the survey result and visualizing it.

 so based on the progress we did does it fit on the upcoming things we will do

+DO PARTS: use research survey as basis
+DO Subquestions
+DO either buhat ug new table nga question_category or magbuhat na direction sa question